U16 Chargers 3, Red Hook 1

 The Stealthy Pandas challenged the Arsenal by putting up two goals at the 12 and 20-minute marks to tie up the game.
 Arsenals’ exceptional goalie Danny Urbanak was actively defendint the goal for the majority of the game with support from the defense – David Tacuri, Ezra Beato, Dan Carlos, Patrick DiNardo, Jasper Drake, Aiden Sullivan-Hoch and Stephen Robinson.
 The Arsenal offense of Chase Mayer, Evan Maasik, Ryan Eng-Wong, and Tim Ben-Adi made multiple attempts to score on the Stealthy Pandas with success at the 25-minute mark with a goal delivered by Colin August.

 Both the Stealthy Pandas and the Arsenal delivered a strong entertaining game, resulting in Arsenal’s first win of the season with a final 3-2 score.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.